lgalke/tpope-pack/README.md

 # tpope-pack

-This repository maintains a collection of vim plugins created by @tpope.
+This repository maintains a collection of vim plugins created by @tpope .
-The goal is to make them installable all at once using `vim8` `+packages`.
+The goal is to make them installable all at once using `vim8 +packages`.

 ## Installation